 You need a construction permit to build a new single-family house or duplex.
 The construction permit does not cover specialty work that you will need to do, such as electrical, HVAC, plumbing, or side sewer.

 Fees are based on the value of your project.
 You pay approximately 75 percent of your fee when you submit your plans and the rest when you pick up your permit.
 Use our fee estimator to estimate how much your permit will cost.
 We will also charge hourly fees for certain reviews, such as drainage and geotechnical; see the Fee Subtitle for details.

 The time it takes to get your permit depends on how complex your project is, how many corrections you need to make to your plans, and how quickly and completely you respond to plan review comments.
 We try to finish our initial review of simple buildings (such as a typical new home) in about 2 weeks.
 If the building is large or structurally complex, our initial review will take about 8 weeks.

 Get your property information.
 Find property information to help you plan your project.

 Determine restrictions to your project.
 Research the codes to determine building size limits, setbacks, parking requirements, and life / safety requirements.

 Attend a coaching session.
-We offer 20 minutes of free coaching to answer drainage, land use, geotechnical or construction permit questions.
+We offer 20 minutes of free coaching at the Applicant Services Center to answer drainage, land use, geotechnical or construction permit questions.
 You may want a longer coaching session if your project is complex, or if your property has an environmentally critical area.
 We offer one-hour coaching sessions for a fee.